Hosted Exchange Server providers seem to be multiplying by the day. I recently considered moving my own business

 If you're shopping for a solid hosted Exchange provider, make sure to ask these six pertinent security questions:

 1. Do you fully understand information security?
-Remember, security is a lot more than just passwords and
+Remember, security is a lot more than just passwords and SSL.
+It includes everything from the network hosts to Outlook Web App (OWA) to the actual physical security of the company's data centers.

 2. What security frameworks do you follow?
 An SSAE 16 report is one thing, but what else is the hosted Exchange provider doing?
 The NIST Special Publication 800-144 Guidelines on Security and Privacy in Public Cloud Computing and the Cloud Security Alliance's Cloud Controls Matrix are a good start.
 Also, is the company listed on the cloud security alliance's Star Registry?